AI-App/aiCode/.ai/rules/code/0-general-code-guidance.md

 - **Benefits**: More informative, enables proper return value construction, supports testing and validation

 ### Principle: Well-Commented Complex Queries
-- **MANDATORY**: Complex Cypher queries MUST include comprehensive comments explaining:
+- **MANDATORY**: Complex database queries MUST include comprehensive comments explaining:
   - **Purpose**: What the query does (replace-all pattern, incremental update, etc.)
   - **Input format**: What parameters are expected and their structure
-  - **CALL subqueries**: Why CALL is used (to avoid row multiplication), what it does
+  - **CALL subqueries** (for graph databases): Why CALL is used (to avoid row multiplication), what it does
   - **Relationship properties**: Which properties are stored on relationships vs nodes
   - **OPTIONAL MATCH**: Why optional matching is used and what it means
   - **MERGE semantics**: When MERGE creates vs updates, why idempotency matters
+  - **Complex patterns**: Step-by-step explanations for multi-step queries
-- **Rationale**: Cypher queries can be complex; comments help maintainers understand intent and avoid bugs
+- **Rationale**: Database queries can be complex; comments help maintainers understand intent and avoid bugs
 - **Benefits**: Easier maintenance, faster onboarding, fewer bugs from misunderstanding query logic

 ---